Dave Brubeck: Sacred Choral Works - Songs of Praise

 Singer Joe Williams bounced around for quite a number of years before he became a recognized entertainer.
 He was thus familiar with hard times - once having to undergo electric-shock treatment for an emotional disorder, perhaps brought on by the frustrations of trying to obtain recognition.
 Read More...

 David Patrick Stearns looks ahead to a December 5, 2010 performance celebrating the 400th anniversary of the Monteverdi Vespers.

 As The Philadelphia Shakespeare Company's Classical Cabaret festival gets underway, Susan Lewis considers connections between the classics and contemporary theater.

-David Patrick Stearns profiles the Equadorian-born, Philadelphia-based composer Diego Luzuriaga.
-And Jim Cotter speaks with historian David Contosta and landscape architect Carol Franklin, authors of Metropolitan Paradise: The Struggle for Nature in the City, Philadelphia's Wissahickon Valley, 1620-2020.
+Jim Cotter speaks with David Contosta and Carol Franklin, who are the authors of Metropolitan Paradise: The Struggle for Nature in the City.
+The book is about Philadelphia's Wissahickon Valley, 1620-2020.